0184 - 文討:災難文學 英授 Taught in English

 The literature of catastrophe and disaster has existed for centuries, and informs the cultural and historical understanding of how human beings cope with extraordinarily damaging and destructive events and circumstances.
 Major disasters are a part of the history of every culture, and the literature that derives from their aftermath allows us a view into their cultural interpretation, the kinds of language used in expressing their significance, and the moral and emotional content that such literature reflects.
 This course will examine catastrophe and disaster literatures from a variety of cultures, across the genres of journalism, fiction, history, criticism, essays and personal accounts, the better to situate this type of literature in terms of its cultural, literary and historical significance and its relevance to the periods in which it emerged.

 The literature of catastrophe and disaster has existed for centuries, and informs the cultural and historical understanding of how human beings cope with extraordinarily damaging and destructive events and circumstances.
-Major disasters are a part of the history of every culture, and the literature that derives from their aftermath allows us a view into their cultural interpretation, the kinds of language used in expressing their significance, and the moral and emotional content that such reflects literature.
-This course will examine catastrophe and disaster literatures from a variety of cultures, across the genres of journalism, fiction, history, criticism, essays and personal accounts, the better to situate this type of literature in terms of its cultural, literary and historical significance and its relevance to the periods in which it emerged.
+Major disasters are a part of the history of every culture, and the literature that derives from their aftermath allows us a view into their cultural interpretation, the kinds of language used in expressing their significance, and the moral and emotional content that such literature reflects.
+This course will examine catastrophe and disaster literatures from a variety of cultures, across the genres of journalism, fiction, history, criticism, essays and personal accounts, the better to situate this type of literature in terms of its cultural, literature and historical significance and its relevance to the periods in which it emerged.

 參考書目 Reference Books